GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-user.md

 There are different types of user tokens in StreamChat:
 - What we call "Regular" user: a user that is not anonymous (so it has a user id) and not a guest (so it has more permissions).
 They must be authenticated with a JWT token generated with your app's secret key.
 - Guest user: identified with a unique identifier, but they don't require server-side authentication.
-They're ideal for support and livestream use cases, where you need to identify but don't required signup.
+They're ideal for support and livestream use cases, where you need to identify but don't required sign-up.
 - Anonymous user: created without a unique identifier, can only read livestream chats.
 They're useful for livestream chats to let a user read a chat before they create an account.

 #### Regular User